amatgil/wawa/README.md

 # wawa
-A relatively basic discord bot for prettifying code
+A fully fledged uiua-capable discord bot.

 It is run with prefix commands: `wawa!<cmd> <args>` or `w!<cmd> <args>`